oracle/node-oracledb/doc/api.md

 ```

 Because the default bind direction is `BIND_IN`, and the type can be inferred
-from `result.resultSet`, the PL/SQL procedure call can be simplied to:
+from `result.resultSet`, the PL/SQL procedure call can be simplified to:

 ```javascript
 await conn.execute(`BEGIN myproc(:rc); END;`, [result.resultSet]);